20 things to do in Brisbane under $20

 5. Wine tasting and food at Sirromet

 Got a mate with a car?
 Get chummy and round up a tribe for a trip to Sirromet.
-The cellar door sips will set you back $5 each so you’ll have enough cash left over between you for a cheese plate or pizza at the Tuscan Terrace restaurant to enjoy while listening to live music on Saturday and Sunday.
+The cellar door sips are as low as $6.9 per glass so you’ll have enough cash left over between you for a cheese plate or pizza at the Tuscan Terrace restaurant to enjoy while listening to live music on Saturday and Sunday.

 The safer option to golf, and only $10 each for a game for students on Wednesdays.
 Book in for a round of mini golf at Bowen Hills’ Victoria Park for a few hours’ entertainment.